SCLOUD-PTE-LTD/docs/public-cloud/vpc/uni.md

 - The binding relationship between the NIC and the host.
 - The subnet information of the resource.
 - The routing configuration of the NIC.

-Submit these to [After-sales Consultation](https://spt.scloud.sg/) for further assistance.

 ### 2. The cloud host did not enable the NIC function at creation, but I want to enable a second NIC.
 How can I do this?